Fermentation

 The business of fermentation

 Europe’s fermentation sector is growing rapidly, with companies producing everything from fish fingers to cheese.
-In 2022, European fermentation companies raised €175 million – 37% more than that raised in 2021.
+European fermentation companies raised €164 million during the first six months of 2024 – more than the €100 million raised throughout the whole of 2023.

 The policy of fermentation